nix-community/nix-ld/README.md

 # nix-ld

 Run unpatched dynamic binaries on NixOS.
-Precompiled binaries not build for NixOS usually  have the so called link-loader hard coded to a path i.e.
+Precompiled binaries not build for NixOS usually have a so called link-loader hard coded.
-`/lib64/ld-linux-x86-64.so.2` on Linux on the x86_64 architecture.
+On Linux/x86_64 this is i.e. `/lib64/ld-linux-x86-64.so.2` for glibc.
-NixOS on the other hand has its dynamic linker usually in the glibc package in the nix store and therefore cannot run this binary.
+NixOS on the other hand has its dynamic linker usually in the glibc package in the nix store and therefore cannot run those binaries.
 Nix-ld provides a shim layer for these kind of binaries.
-It is installed to the same location where other Linux distributions install there link loader i.e. `/lib64/ld-linux-x86-64.so.2` and it will chainload the actual link loader as specified in the environment variable `NIX_LD`.
+It is installed to the same location where other Linux distributions install their link loader i.e. `/lib64/ld-linux-x86-64.so.2` and it will chainload the actual link loader as specified in the environment variable `NIX_LD`.
 Furthermore it also accepts a comma seperated path of library lookup paths in `NIX_LD_LIBRARY_PATH`.
 This environment variable will be rewritten to `LD_LIBRARY_PATH` before passing execution to the actual ld.
-This allows to specify additional libraries that the executable might need for execution.
+This allows to specify additional libraries that the executable needed for execution.

 ## Installation